CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 On this basis, the ``compute_fraction_capital_destroyed`` function integrates flood damages over the full range of return periods, for each flood type and damage function [#f6]_.
 This yields an annualized fraction of capital destroyed, corresponding to its expected value in a given year [#f7]_.

 Finally, the ``import_full_floods_data`` function uses those outputs to define the depreciation term :math:`\rho_{h}^{d}(x)` that is specific to housing type :math:`h`, damage type (structures or contents) :math:`d`, and location :math:`x` (stored in the ``fraction_capital_destroyed`` matrix), by taking the maximum across fractions of capital destroyed for all flood types considered.
 When multiplied by some capital value, this term yields the expected economic cost from flood risks that is considered by anticipating agents when solving for equilibrium.
-It is also equal to the risk premium in the case of a perfect insurance market (leading to full insurance with actuarially fair prices) [#f8]_.
+It is also equal to the risk premium in the case of a perfect risk-based insurance market (leading to full insurance with actuarially fair prices) [#f8]_.

 .. figure:: ../../Output/input_plots/structure_informal_settlements_fract_K_destroyed.png
    :scale: 70%